sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 Before using a smart contract in production, one should always test it carefully, especially because any bug in it may cause **real economic losses**.

-There are two different kinds of tests recommended for every project using `scryptTS`:
+There are two different kinds of tests recommended for every project using `sCrypt`:

 * **Local Unit Testing**
 * **Testnet Integration Testing**

 Now we will take a look at the file `tests/local/demo.ts`.
 This file contains code for deployment of our `Demo` contract on the Bitcoin testnet and a subsequent public method call on the contract.

-But before going into details, you should learn some basic models of scryptTS for signing and sending transactions.
+But before going into details, you should learn some basic models of sCrypt for signing and sending transactions.

 ## Compile the Contract